ohlogic/auto_python_rapydscript/README.md

 The purpose is automatic compiling of python like Rapydscript to JavaScript for client side; in addition to a web page written in python, output through minimal php code using the php module

+The project has since grown to innovate quick tags for python source code that use asp like tags of <% and %> to denote triple quoted strings, useful new format variable tags to allow curly braces within JavaScript without escaping them (i.e., two curly braces to represent one within python triple quoted stings), as well as the innovative feature of hexadecimal tags to send content to the web browser.

 Requirements:

 node.exe   (to compile rapydscript)